Dancull/Bin-Assistant-Architecture-Tool/README.md

 * E2E Testing: Expand current unit tests to include full Playwright flows for the critical subscription path.

 * SMS Integration: Implement Twilio fallback for users without smartphone data.

+##  Disclaimer & Attribution

+This application is an unofficial utility designed to assist residents.
+It is not affiliated with, endorsed by, or connected to the local Council or Whitespace Work Software.

+* **Data Source:** All collection schedule data is parsed directly from the public council portal.
+* **Data Ownership:** All schedule data remains the property of the respective council.
+* **Usage:** This tool is intended for personal scheduling and accessibility purposes only.